zylklab/mlbuffet/README.md

 To configure the Chart, edit the values from `deploy/kubernetes/mlbuffet-chart/Values.yaml`, or set via `--set` flag during the installation.

+### Docker

+For **Docker Swarm** deployments, there is a deploy.sh script provided which will deploy automatically and configure your cluster.
+There are two restrictions:

+- Stack name must be set as mlbuffet
+ (this is a reserved name for container intracommunication).
+- The mlbuffet_overlay network is used by nodes to communicate.
+The preferred subnet is 10.0.13.0/24.

+**Reported issue:** Sometimes after installing docker-compose, the docker-compose tool is unable to access the docker socket due to permission issues.
+To solve this problem, include your user in the docker group with `sudo usermod -aG docker $USER`.

 ## Test the API and welcome

-The module for the user to communicate via HTTP requests is the Inferrer.
+The service for the user or clients to communicate with via HTTP requests is the Inferrer.

-To test the API, use `curl http://<INFERRER-IP>:8000/` in Docker Swarm or standalone deployments.
+To test the API, use `curl http://<INFERRER-IP>:8000/` .

-In Kubernetes, use `kubectl get endpoints inferrer` to check where the API is hosted.
+Note: In Kubernetes, use `kubectl get endpoints inferrer -n mlbuffet` to get the Inferrer's endpoint.

 The welcome message should be displayed.